Knowing the complete NABARD Grade A syllabus helps you understand what to study for each phase.

 - Strategy

-- Paper II: Economic and Social Issues (ESI) + Agriculture and Rural Development (ARD)
+- Paper 2: Economic and Social Issues (ESI) + Agriculture and Rural Development (ARD)

 The Descriptive English exam aims to assess your writing skills, including how well you can express your ideas and your understanding of the topic around which the questions are asked.